- Jul 23, 2025

 Tungnath Temple Opening Season and Aarti Time

 Tungnath Temples are open from late April or early May until November.
 However, Tungnath Temple remains closed during the winter season due to heavy snowfall.
-In the temple, daily arti is performed.
-The timings for the arti are around 6:00 AM and around 6:30 PM.
-You can become a part of the aarti by any of the mentioned times.
+In the temple, daily aarti is performed.
+The timings for the aarti are around 6:00 AM and around 6:30 PM.
+You can become a part of the aarti at any of the mentioned times.
 So select a time that suits your interests and plan your travel accordingly.
 However, before planning a visit to the temple, you should check the opening hours.

-Tungnath feels like it came alive, straight out of a dream.
+Tungnath feels as if it came alive straight out of a dream.
 Several staycations are available to make your stay unforgettable.
 You can pick any place according to your preferences.
 The list of places to stay in Tungnath is provided in the following lines:

 - Sun and Snow Camp Chopta